Madiha Rizvi

-Madiha Rizvi is a Pakistani actress.
-She is known for her roles in dramas Kahin Deep Jaley, Aik Thi Rania, Piya Naam Ka Diya, Mere Meherbaan, Parizaad and Chaudhry and Sons.
+Madiha Rizvi (born 25 December 1987) is a Pakistani actress.
+She is known for her roles in dramas Kahin Deep Jaley, Aik Thi Rania, Piya Naam Ka Diya, Mere Meherbaan, Parizaad, Aangan, Sammi, Rajo Rocket, and Chaudhry and Sons.
 She is the daughter of film actress Deeba.

 Early life

-Madiha was born on December 25, 1987, in Lahore, Pakistan.
-Her mother, Deeba Rizvi, has been a film actress since 1960s.
+Madiha was born on 25 December 1987, in Riyadh, Saudi Arabia.
+Her mother, Deeba Rizvi, has been a film actress since the 1960s.
+Then her parents moved to Lahore when she was very young.
 She completed her studies from University of Lahore.

 Career

 Rizvi made her debut as an actress in 2000 on PTV and she appeared in dramas with her mother Deeba.
 Then she appeared in dramas Meray Qatil Meray Dildar, Kitni Girhain Baaki Hain, Raju Rocket and Bari Aapa.
 She is usually typecast in the roles of sister-in-law or elder sister such as Aatish, Bandhay Aik Dor Say, Kahin Deep Jaley and Parizaad.
 However, she portrayed different characters in Aangan and Sammi.

 Personal life

-Rizvi married to actor Hasan Noman in 2013 from which she has two daughters.
+Rizvi was married to actor Hassan Noman in 2013.
+They have two daughters.
 The couple got divorced in November 2022.

+In 2024 she married her cousin Junaid Ali Pervaiz, the son of her maternal uncle.

 Her brother Imran Rizvi is also an actor.